Ehsan-Tavan/Language_Identification/README.md

 class and then calculates the unweighted average across all classes.

 ### 5.2 Pre-Processing
-During the preprocessing step, we apply several normalizations to the text.
+During the pre-processing step, we apply several normalizations to the text.
 Firstly, we convert all characters in the sentences to lowercase.
 Next, we remove all digits from the text.
 After that, we proceed to eliminate emojis and all punctuation marks from the sentences.

 ### 5.3 Baseline Models